-Social responsibility describes the way we are making a difference to the social and economic well-being of our communities through our teaching, research, and public events and activities, not just through our MBA, Dual MBA, MSc or MA courses.
+Social responsibility describes the way we are making a difference to the social and economic well-being of our communities through our teaching, research, and public events and activities, not just through our MBA, Dual MBA, MSc or MA courses in Dubai.

 Social responsibility is one of our three core strategic goals in Our future: The University of Manchester’s vision and strategic plan, sitting equally alongside our commitments to world-class research, and outstanding learning and student experience.